 Use onSkillsSearch when the agent needs to load skill guides such as usage instructions, runbooks, or domain conventions into the executor’s system prompt on demand.
 The actor decides which skills to fetch and when, so you do not pre-render every skill into every prompt.

-When onSkillsSearch is set, the executor stage gains:
+When onSkillsSearch is set, the distiller and executor stages gain:

 1. A “Loaded Skills” section in the system prompt that renders matched skill bodies with stable ID: values sorted by id.